 TRL 5 Technology validated in a relevant environment

 As a continuation from TRL 4 at this stage, the technology is usually identified as a breadboard technology.
-The breadboard technology should undergo more rigours testing in environments as close to reality as possible.
+The breadboard technology should undergo more rigorous testing in environments as close to reality as possible.
 Once this is complete the tech can advance to TRL 6.

 TRL 6 Technology demonstrated in a relevant environment

 A fully functional prototype of the technology should be developed.
 This prototype should be operated in an environment to demonstrate full-scale realistic issues.

 TRL 7 System prototype demonstration in an operational environment

 The working model or prototype should be operated in the actual operational environment or platform to demonstrate performance.